 The craft of adapting a novel and creating a screenplay, we make easy for a newcomer- : book to screenplay, looms as one of the ultimate challenges for any writer.
 Like raising someone else’s child, your book to screenplay should remember their birth parent, but they must become their own work of art; an individual unto themselves.

 The first step is finding a book you truly love, as a book.
 After you get over the glow of the story you just finished, ask yourself: “Is this a movie?”
 When I read Dan Brown’s The Da Vinci Code I kept thinking about it as a movie.
 Even before I finished it, I felt like it was an embellished outline for a movie.
 It felt like a screenplay.
 What bugged me is when a book to screenplay of the novel will be made.
 Did it make a good movie?
 Well, according to IMDB it grossed more than $750 million worldwide.
 I am sure it wasn’t a great challenge for Academy Award-winning screenwriter Akiva Goldsman to write because of how it was so well organized as a book.
 Not all books are like that.
-The Dedicated Hosting is a type of website hosting mostly preferred by the large web sites or sites having huge amount of traffic and needs reliability and high-performance.
+The Dedicated Hosting is is a type of website hosting provided by the professional companies Knownhost is mostly preferred by the large web sites or sites having huge amount of traffic and needs reliability and high-performance.
 Dislikes its high price, people still wanted to host their business websites on a dedicated server.
 As it is one of the oldest hosting type it trustworthy and offers high-performance, enhanced security and freedom to administer your server by your way.
 In any case, a dedicated web hosting customer has a full authority to select the hardware configuration and the choice of OS for his dedicated server.
 This service is completely different from the typical shared hosting where multiple clients share the server resources and don’t have much freedom to choose the choice of operating system.
 Do you know the fact that personal computers used to be huge in size before the small rendition of the same came to the market?
 Dedicated Servers are quite big and they have a physical existence as well.
 Just like any other PC, Dedicated Servers also have RAM, microprocessors, hard drives etc. When a computer is developed in order to manage a large amount of data, you can call it a server.
 On the other hand, if you are using one such computer that is working exclusively for your website.
 You can find more information about DEDICATED SERVER HOSTING through this site servermania.com/managed-dedicated-servers.htm

 Look Before You Leap